Goals & Vision

 - Sophomores & Juniors: Social Justice Community Projects using Project Breaker.

-- Seniors (beginning 2018): Specially designed Leadership Development course for college credit.
+- Seniors: Specially designed Leadership Development course for college credit.

 Tucked into Concordia’s Portland campus, EnvisionPDX students will be guided, challenged and inspired by community and faith leaders who are experts in vocational fields that are of interest to the student.